zed-industries/zed/docs/src/repl.md

 ### Cell mode

-Zed supports [notebooks as scripts](https://jupytext.readthedocs.io/en/latest/formats-scripts.html) using the `# %%` cell separator in Python and `// %%` in TypeScript.
+Zed (version >= 0.146) supports [notebooks as scripts](https://jupytext.readthedocs.io/en/latest/formats-scripts.html) using the `# %%` cell separator in Python and `// %%` in TypeScript.
 This allows you to write code in a single file and run it as if it were a notebook, cell by cell.

 The `repl: run` command will run each block of code between the `# %%` markers as a separate cell.